gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmDevicePlatform.md

 ## DESCRIPTION
 The **Get-AadrmDevicePlatform** cmdlet gets the device platforms that Azure Rights Management supports for your organization.
 For information about supported device platforms, see the [Enable-AadrmDevicePlatform](./Enable-AadrmDevicePlatform.md) cmdlet.

+You must use PowerShell to view this configuration; you cannot view this configuration by using a management portal.

 ## EXAMPLES

 ### Example 1: Get specific device platforms that support Rights Management